Lemon Law in KentuckyGet detailed Vehicle History Report in 3 Easy Steps

 Did that cherry of a hot rod turn out to be a lemon of a clunker?
 There's good news―under the Kentucky Lemon Law, you are protected against being stuck with what you thought was a smart purchase.

-A "lemon" is a new vehicle that is newly-purchased (or was leased after July 15, 1998); found to have a nonconformity (failing to conform with the warranty and causing impairment to the vehicle's value, safety, and use) during the first 12,000 miles or 12 months after its purchase, whichever is sooner; and cannot be repaired after a reasonable number of attempts (4 attempts for the same nonconformity).
+A "lemon" is a new vehicle that is newly-purchased (or was leased after July 15, 1998); found to have a nonconformity (failing to conform with the warranty and causing impairment to the vehicle's value, safety, and use) during the first 12,000 miles or 12 months after its delivery, whichever is sooner; and cannot be repaired after a reasonable number of attempts (4 attempts for the same nonconformity).
 However, if the vehicle is out of service for 30 days, it may also be a lemon.

 Kentucky provides the Lemon Law to protect consumers from purchasing lemons and reimburse them for such a purchase.